danieljharvey/redux-atomic-example/README.md

 # Redux Atomic Example

-An example app for use of [https://github.com/danieljharvey/redux-atomic](Redux Atomic), a library for saving on Redux boilerplate.
+An example app for use of [Redux Atomic](https://github.com/danieljharvey/redux-atomic), a library for saving on Redux boilerplate.

 ## Available Scripts